 Salman Haqqi, personal finance expert at money.co.uk, comments:

-"If BA does confirm that your flight to or from the UK is cancelled, thanks to EU regulations, you are entitled to: a full refund; or an alternative flight to your destination from a nearby airport, with the airline responsible for additional travel costs; or an alternative flight on a later date.
+"If airline staff strike and your flight to or from the UK is cancelled, thanks to EU regulations, you are entitled to: a full refund; or an alternative flight to your destination from a nearby airport, with the airline responsible for additional travel costs; or an alternative flight on a later date outside the strike period.

-"If you experience a significant delay when you're at the airport on Wednesday or Thursday, BA is required to make your wait a comfortable one, including providing food and drink, phone calls, and even accommodation, if necessary.
+"If you experience a significant delay - whether flying from or to the UK - due to an airline strike, the airline is required to make your wait a comfortable one, including providing food and drink, phone calls, and even accommodation, if necessary.

-"If you are delayed by more than five hours, you have the right to cancel your journey and have the cost of your flight reimbursed - which won't be much of a consolation to those people who have already paid for accommodation and other costs at their holiday destination.
+"If you are delayed by more than five hours as a result of a fault lying with the airline (so, not because of extraordinary circumstances), you have the right to cancel your journey and have the cost of your flight reimbursed.

 Salman Haqqi spent 10 years as a journalist reporting in several countries around the world.
 Salman left the world of journalism and moved to the UK to pursue a passion for personal finance and a desire to help people make informed financial decisions.Read Salman Haqqi's articles and guides